Domain wall fermions: Introduction

 Domain wall fermions were introduced by Kaplan much later, in the early 1990s \cite{Kaplan:1992bt}.
 A posteriori, one might loosely describe the {\em raison d'etre} of domain wall fermions as ``maximum chiral symmetry at minimal doubling.''
 To what extent this goal has been achieved depends on whether the target continuum gauge theory is a vector-like theory like QCD; or, alternatively, a chiral gauge theory.

 For QCD the goal has been fully achieved.
 Using domain wall fermions for QCD, or for QCD-like theories, is the subject of this introduction.
 In this case a single domain-wall fermion field gives rise to a single quark field in the continuum limit.
-The vector flavor symmetry is fully preserved.
-Chiral symmetry is also almost fully preserved when a suitable limit is taken, leaving ``just enough'' room to reproduce the axial anomaly.
-As we will explain in later sections, it is fair to think about domain wall fermions as highly improved Wilson fermions.
+The vector flavor symmetry is fully preserved as for Wilson fermions.
+Chiral symmetry is also fully preserved when a suitable limit is taken, leaving ``just enough'' room to reproduce the axial anomaly, as in the continuum.
 The main price to pay is that numerical simulations of domain wall fermions are more costly.

 For chiral gauge theories (Kaplan's original motivation) the situation is much more complicated.
 Chiral gauge theories are outside the scope of the {\em LQCD@50} book, and so we will only comment briefly on this topic in the concluding section.